bruhmastir/library/docs/pilots/uae/omsj.md

 | OMDB_APP   | Dubai Arrivals   | 124.900   | - Primary Arrivals Position - Services for: OMDB, OMSJ, OMDW      |

 !!! info
-    Your airborne frequency will be provided during your IFR clearance.
-Ensure you note this and connect to the correct Departure frequency.
+    For IFR flights, the airborne frequency will be provided during the IFR clearance.
+Pilots should note this and tune the correct Departure frequency once airborne. **Sharjah Tower will not provide a handoff.**

 ## Departing Traffic
 ### Flight Planning: Route(s)